rvaidun/blog/_posts/2024-02-21-reverse-engineering-bereal.md

 ABCDEFGHIJKLMNOPQRSTUVWXYYZAmerica/Los_Angeles1710631549%
 ➜  ~
 ```
 The base64encoding is just the `device_id`, timezone, and current unix timestamp concatenated.
 It also makes sense why the `bereal-timestamp` header needs to be sent now, so the server can verify the signature is correct.
-There is probably some logic in the BeReal servers that generates a hash with the UNIX timestamp provided in the signature, device_id, and timezone and verifies that the client has the same hash.
+There is probably some logic in the BeReal servers that generates a hash with the UNIX timestamp provided in the signature, device_id, and timezone and verifies that the client has provided the same hash.
 We finally know both the message and key being used for the SHA256 HMAC!
 For example, let's say a client passes these headers
 ```json
 {